Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 It’s good to repeat searches on your favorite genealogy websites.
 But rather than slog through the same matches you’ve already seen, you can easily check out the latest additions at these sites:

-• FamilySearch: On the same page where you can browse all collections, click Last Updated to list them by the most recently updated.
+- FamilySearch: On the same page where you can browse all collections, you can sort by date Last Updated.

-• Findmypast: This UK-focused site at makes it easy to see new content.
-Just click Help & More>What’s New on the main menu bar.
+- Findmypast: This UK-focused site at makes it easy to see new content.
+Just click What’s New on the main menu bar.

-Ancestry.com has more than 1,800 databases that are free to search even without a paid subscription.
-Many of these collections were created or indexed in partnership with other organizations, such as FamilySearch, and Ancestry.com has agreed to keep access to them free.
+Ancestry.com has more than 2,000 collections that are free to search even without a paid subscription.
+Many of these were created or indexed in partnership with other organizations, such as FamilySearch, and Ancestry.com has agreed to keep access to them free.

-To see a list of free databases, search the card catalog for the keyword free (you can also combine this with other words, such as Ohio or war, to see what’s free in your area of research).
+To see a list of free collections, search the card catalog for the keyword free.
+(You can also combine this with other words, such as Ohio or war, to see what’s free in your area of research.)

 3. Find free and a la carte records on Findmypast.

 Ancestry.com isn’t the only subscription website with freebies.
-By registering for a guest membership at Findmypast, you can unlock billions of records—US censuses, US and Canadian public records, family trees and 10 million Irish Catholic parish records—without paying a cent.
+By registering for a guest membership at Findmypast, you can unlock billions of records—US censuses, US and Canadian public records, family trees, and 10 million Irish Catholic parish records (see highlights here)—without paying a cent.
 Don’t forget to check out the freebies!

 4. Search GenealogyBank for all newspapers published in a city.